 - HRIS entry

 - Coordination of health plans (including enrollments, changes, and terminations)

 - Assisting with the recruitment and interview process

 Think you have what it takes to be a successful HR Coordinator?
 Consider the following traits below:

-Mid- to High-Dominance (A) drive – A mid- to high-dominance individual is self-driven, but involves others in the decision-making process.
-You embrace collaboration to address big picture issues and focus on the tasks at hand.
+Mid- to High-Dominance (A) drive – A mid- to high-dominance individual is self-driven but involves others in the decision-making process.
+You embrace collaboration to address big-picture issues and focus on the tasks at hand.

 Low Patience (C) drive – You’ll be working in a fast-paced and results-oriented environment.
-While some tasks can be repetitive, the varied duties of an HR Coordinator requires a strong ability to manage multiple projects simultaneously.
+While some tasks can be repetitive, the varied duties of an HR Coordinator require a strong ability to manage multiple projects simultaneously.

 Low to mid Formality (D) drive – Tasks, goals, and desired results can quickly change.
 HR coordinators require the ability to understand, quickly react, and adapt to a dynamic work environment.
 Because of this, attention to detail is a crucial skill.